SegAugment: Maximizing the Utility of Speech Translation Data with Segmentation-based Augmentations: Background

-In end-to-end ST, Audio Segmentation methods aim to split a speech wave into segments, without making use of its transcription, thus relying on acoustic features (pause-based), length criteria (length-based), or a combination of both (hybrid).
-They are crucial in real world scenarios, when a test set segmentation is not available, and an automatic one has to be inferred \cite{iwslt2021,iwslt2022}. \textsc{SHAS} \cite{shas,upc2022} is an Audio Segmentation method that uses two components, a supervised classification model $\mC$, and a hybrid segmentation algorithm $\mathcal{A}$.
-The classifier $\mC$ is a Transformer encoder \citep{attention-is-all-you-need} with a frozen \textsc{wav2vec 2.0} \citep{wav2vec2.0} as a backbone.
-It can be trained on the speech waves and segment boundaries of a manually-segmented speech corpus, $\oS^\text{ AS} \! = \! \{(\doc{x}{i}, \Sent{b}{i})\}_{i=1}^n$, by predicting whether an audio frame belongs to any of the manually-segmented examples.
-At inference time, in order to derive the segment boundaries $\tSent{b}$ for an unsegmented speech wave $\tdoc{x}$, we first apply $\mC$ to obtain a sequence of binary probabilities $\tSent{p}$ (eq. \ref{eq:shas_cls}).
-Following, $\mathcal{A}$, parameterized with $thr$ to control the classification threshold, and $\ell \! = \! (min, max)$ to control the length of the resulting segments, splits $\tdoc{x}$ according to $\tSent{p}$ (eq. \ref{eq:shas_alg}).
+In end-to-end ST, Audio Segmentation methods aim to find a segmentation $\tSent{b}$ for a speech document $\tdoc{x}$, without making use of its transcription.
+They are crucial in real world scenarios, when a test set segmentation is not available, and an automatic one has to be inferred, as simulated by recent IWSLT evaluations \cite{iwslt2021,iwslt2022}.
+They usually rely on acoustic features (pause-based), length criteria (length-based), or a combination of both (hybrid).
+One such hybrid approach is SHAS \cite{shas,upc2022}, which uses a supervised classification model $\mC$ and a hybrid segmentation algorithm $\mathcal{A}$.
+The classifier $\mC$ is a Transformer encoder \citep{attention-is-all-you-need} with a frozen \textsc{wav2vec 2.0} \citep{wav2vec2.0,xls-r} as a backbone.
+It is trained on the speech documents and segment boundaries of a manually-segmented speech corpus, $\oS^\text{ SGM} \! = \! \{(\doc{x}{i}, \Sent{b}{i})\}_{i=1}^n$, by predicting whether an audio frame belongs to any of the manually-segmented examples.
+At inference time, a sequence of binary probabilities $\tSent{p}$ is obtained by applying the classifier $\mC$ on $\tdoc{x}$ (eq. \ref{eq:shas_cls}).
+Following, parameterized with $thr$ to control the classification threshold, and $\ell \! = \! (min, max)$ to control the length of the resulting segments, $\mathcal{A}$ produces the automatic segmentation $\tSent{b}$ according to $\tSent{p}$ (eq. \ref{eq:shas_alg}).
 There are two possible choices for $\mathcal{A}$.
-It can either follow a Divide-and-Conquer (\textsc{pDAC}) approach, where speech is progressively split at the point $\kappa$ of lowest probability $p_\kappa' > thr$, until all resulting segments are longer than $min$ and shorter than $max$ \cite{shas,dac}.
-Alternatively, it can adopt a Streaming (\textsc{pSTRM}) approach, where streams of length $max$ are split at the point $\kappa$ of lowest existing probability $p_\kappa' > thr$ between $min$ and $max$, and if no such a point exist, the whole stream is used as a segment \cite{shas,strm}.
+The Divide-and-Conquer (\textsc{pDAC}) approach progressively splits the audio at the point $\kappa$ of lowest probability $p_\kappa' > thr$, until all resulting segments are within $\ell$ \cite{shas,dac}.
+Alternatively, the Streaming (\textsc{pSTRM}) approach takes streams of length $max$ and splits them at the point $\kappa$ with $p_\kappa' > thr$ between $\ell$ or uses the whole stream if no such point exists \cite{shas,strm}.